Machine Learning Electroweakino Production: Evaluation

 \subsection{Impact of the \pt cut}

 So far, we have used the default \pt cut, $\ppt > 1$ GeV, to select the particle flow objects that enter the low-level input data.
 This selection is quite relaxed on purpose since we expect that the low-energy activity might be helpful in discriminating between the signal and the background.
-However, the exploitation of soft objects is not straightforward because they are less reliably simulated in the Monte Carlo tools and are also affected by pile-up events, which are not included in our simulation.
-As accurately modelling soft particles is challenging and beyond the scope of this paper, we instead study the impact of the soft \pt threshold on the classification results for the Wino and Higgsino samples.
+However, the exploitation of soft objects is not straightforward because they are less reliably simulated in the Monte Carlo tools and may also be affected by pileup events.
+Accurately simulating pileup events is notoriously difficult and beyond the scope of this paper.
+We instead study the impact of the soft \pt threshold on the classification results for the Wino and Higgsino samples.
+On top of the impressive performance of the state-of-the-art pileup mitigation techniques mentioned in the introduction, the pileup contamination will be significantly removed when the $p_T$ threshold is raised to 5 or 10 GeV.

 Fig.\ \ref{fig:rocpt} shows the ROC curves for the combined signal (top-left) and three signal subclasses: 0 $\tilde q$ (top-right), 1 $\tilde q$ (bottom-left) and 2 $\tilde q$ (bottom-right) for the Wino sample.
 Each panel shows three ROC curves corresponding to the different soft thresholds: $\ppt > 1$ GeV (blue), $\ppt > 5$ GeV (orange) and $\ppt > 10$ GeV (green).
 The bands of the curves indicate the fluctuation estimated with the ten different training samples.
 As can be seen, increasing \pt cut from 1 GeV leads to some decrease in classification performance for all classes of signal events.
 The deterioration is more significant for the 0 $\tilde q$ subclass than the 1 $\tilde q$ and 2 $\tilde q$.
 This is not surprising because the networks have to learn the difference in ISR between the signal and background for the 0 $\tilde q$ signal class.
 We also observe that varying the threshold from 1 to 5 GeV leads to noticeable deterioration, while varying it from 5 to 10 GeV does not significantly change the situation.
 Moreover, the fluctuation observed in ten different networks is much smaller for the 5 and 10 GeV thresholds than for the 1 GeV one.